JonnyPillar/somniloquy/README.md

 ## Terraform

 The project uses Terraform to be able to startup/tear down infrastructure in AWS.
 We have two environments, dev and live.

-Run `terraform apply` in the dev dir for development
+If you are running locally and using AWS, run `terraform apply` in the dev dir for development to create the required basic AWS infrastructure.

 ### Terraform Installation